scottbale/tweet-purge/README.md

 tweet purge
 ===========

-I wrote a program to delete most of my old tweets and likes from my [Twitter account](https://twitter.com/scottbale).
+I wrote a program to delete most of my old tweets and likes from my twitter account.

 Usage
 -----